BatteryWise/batterywise/materials.md

 # Materials

-In this section, we list the materials needed for the project.
+In this section, the materials needed for the project are listed.

-### Essential Components:
+### Essential components:
 - **ESP32 Development Board**
   Along with the required (micro-)USB(-C) cable for programming and power.